Privacy and Digital Rights in the Time of COVID-19; Apps & Beyond

 Chief Executive at Diversity and Ability

-Atif Choudhury is the Chief Executive of Diversity and Ability, an organization promoting inclusion and accessibility.
+Atif Choudhury is the Chief Executive of Diversity and Ability.

 Ben Bradley

-Ben Bradley is a Member of Parliament involved in discussions on internet governance.
+Ben Bradley is a Member of Parliament in the UK.

 Bryn Robinson-Morgan